Solo Travel in Georgia

 If you are a nature GatG then Okatse Canyon and Kinchkha Waterfall are some of natures’ best.
-The waterfall is nearly 70 metres high and there is a pathway which you can take around the canyon.
+The falls are nearly 70 metres high and there is a pathway which you can take around the canyon.
 If you have time add Lomina Lake to your itinerary.
 It’s a bit of a walk but well worth it.

 Both the Bagrati Monastery and Gelati Monastery are included in the UNESCO World Heritage List.
 The Bagrati Monastery is the green domed 11th century monastery which can be seen on a hillside from anywhere in Kutaisi.
-It’s free to enter and is walkable from the city with great views of a giant cross and the river below.
+It is one of things to do in Georgia for free and is walkable from the city with great views of a giant cross and the river below.
 Afterwards, stop in the nearby botanical gardens.

 The Gelati Monastery is a bit further out and reachable by bus or taxi.
 This medieval monastic complex was founded in the early 12th century and is a complex consisting of three churches.
 It is free to go inside and see the mosaics and frescoes.
 Is Kutaisi safe?
 Yes and it is easily walkable so stroll around the city, stopping at the State History Museum as you go.

 As one of the oldest wine regions in the world Georgia produces great quality wine which has an amazing taste.
 Most of the wine in Georgia comes from the grapes grown in Kakheti.
-Each village has their own type of wine with the wine named after the places they were produced.
-Taste the best wines at one of the wineries, one of which has more than 50,000 bottles – a wine GatG’s dream.
+Each village has their own type of Georgia wine named after the places they were produced.
+Enjoy wine tasting at one of the wineries, one of which has more than 50,000 bottles – a wine GatG’s dream and one of the fun things to do in Georgia.

 If you are ready for some Black Sea action, Batumi is where it is at.
 This coastal resort attracts the partygoers during the summer months so it is touristy but it can be a refreshing change from the rest of Georgia.
 It does have more than casinos and clubs to entertain you.
 Just walking around this city will show you random things on each corner from peacocks to dancing fountains.